object-oriented-python/object-oriented-programming/doc/source/4_style.rst

     Install flake8, pep8-naming, and flake8-docstrings.
     Configure your Python editor to use flake8.

-The `skeleton code for this week's exercises on GitHub Classroom
+The `skeleton code for this chapter's exercises on GitHub Classroom
 <https://classroom.github.com/a/GCKdXtVA>`__ contains a package :mod:`life`
 which implements Conway's Game of Life.
 Accept the assignment, and clone the repository.
 Install the package in editable mode.
 This will also install some